How Nextdoor saved my family during the Texas deep freeze

 In a private message, he gave me his cell number and told me to call him.
 I felt extremely uncomfortable about putting someone in such a dangerous position, but I was desperate.
 When we spoke, I warned him that it could be treacherous and that it would take two trips to get everyone.
 Yet he insisted on helping us, telling me that his Subaru Outback had come with him from Colorado and that it could easily handle the snow.

-When I got off the phone, my 17-year-old daughter, Miriam, who was with me, said, "What about COVID?"
+When I got off the phone, my 17-year-old daughter, Miriam, who was with me, stated the obvious: "What about COVID?"

 Within 15 minutes, Mr. B had arrived in his Outback.